 On the other hand, state codes may label a crime a "gross" or "aggravated" misdemeanor but provide for a sentence of more than one year in the state penitentiary system, thereby ensuring that the so-called misdemeanor is treated as a felony in many respects.
 Examples of felony traffic offenses include repeat DUI/DWI convictions, certain "hit and run" offenses, and vehicular homicide.

 A person convicted of a felony may have more restrictions on his or her rights than a person convicted of a lesser crime.
 In addition to longer prison sentences in harsher settings, in many jurisdictions felons cannot serve on juries.
 Often times, they also lose their right to vote or to practice certain professions, such as law and teaching.
 Felons may be prohibited from owning guns or serving in the military.
 And some states have a "three strikes, you're out" statute, which provides that a person who already has been convicted of two felonies may be sentenced to life in prison if he or she is convicted of a third.

 Misdemeanor and Felony Traffic Offenses: Get Help Now

 Traffic charges must be taken as seriously as any other criminal charges, especially when a traffic offense rises to the level of a misdemeanor or felony, which carry the potential for harsh consequences.
-If you have been charged with a traffic-related misdemeanor or felony, the best place to start is to speak with an experienced Traffic Ticket Attorney in your area.
-A Traffic Ticket Attorney will evaluate all aspects of your case and explain all options available to you, and will work with you to ensure the best possible outcome for your case.
-In some cases, a Traffic Ticket Attorney may be able to "plead down" a serious traffic offense from a felony to a misdemeanor, in order to best minimize punishment for the offense.
+If you have been charged with a traffic-related misdemeanor or felony, the best place to start is to speak with an experienced traffic ticket attorney in your area, who in some cases may be able to "plead down" a serious traffic offense from a felony to a misdemeanor (or a misdemeanor down to an infraction), in order to best minimize punishment for the offense.